 Alongside these two disclaimers are the increased risk that options trading carries.
 Traditionally, options are used as a risk management strategy to limit your exposure to owning certain stock.
 Think of it as an insurance policy.
 You buy a car, but you also pay for insurance.
 Not because you hope to crash your car one day, but to make sure that you’re covered just in case you do crash your car.
 But as of late, many people have been trading options without owning any part of the stock which leaves many investors overexposed.
 Although it may be cheaper to enter an options trade without owning the stock, it also is much easier to risk losing all of the money you poured into that trade.
 This is because options are more volatile than stocks themselves.
 In fact, 2020-2021 stocks have been significantly more volatile than usual.

 Of course, there’s a dopamine hit that resembles winning at the Blackjack table in Vegas when you win out on an options trade, but this isn’t traditionally how investing works.
 Investing is a wealth building process that takes time.
 It’s a learning game not a gambling one.
 It shouldn’t be left up to chance, everything needs to be cold and calculated.
 This is also why there should be more time spent doing investment research than actual trading.
-It’s also found that a significant majority of people who day trade actually lose money over time.
+Also, of note is that a significant majority of people who day trade actually lose money over time.

-Whether is trading options, stocks, cryptocurrencies, or any other asset you should be sure to check for all of the disclaimers.
+Whether trading options, stocks, cryptocurrencies, or any other asset, you should be sure to check for all of the disclaimers.
 You want to check to see that the primary profit driver isn’t you, but instead your financial success.
-Finally, you should be investing more and trading less, statistically it’s been proven to provide higher returns over time instead of trying to time the market.
+Finally, you should be investing more and trading less; statistically, it’s been proven to provide higher returns over time instead of trying to time the market.